ARM-software/psa-api/doc/crypto/overview/functionality.rst

 #.  **Begin-setup:** Start a new interruptible operation on an *inactive* operation object.
 Each operation object will define one or more setup functions to start a specific operation.

-    On success, an operation object enters a *starting* state.
+    On success, an operation object enters a *setup* state.
 On failure, the operation object will remain *inactive*.

-#.  **Complete-setup:** Complete the operation setup on an interruptible operation object that is *starting*.
+#.  **Complete-setup:** Complete the operation setup on an interruptible operation object that is in *setup* state.

     If the setup computation is interrupted, a the operation remains in *setup* state.
 If setup completes successfully, the operation enters an *input* state.
 On failure, the operation object will enter an *error* state.